Hepziba29/HealthAI---Intelligent-Healthcare-Assistant-/README.md

-# HealthAI---Intelligent-Healthcare-Assistant with anlysis using Julia and AutoML
+# HealthAI---Intelligent-Healthcare-Assistant with analysis using Julia and AutoML

  HealthAI – Intelligent Healthcare Assistant